Growing up as a kid in Britain, I knew there was some candy I just shouldn't have.

 The answer is, they don't.
 Turkish Delight is the whisky of the sweet world.
 You take just a little, it lasts you a surprisingly long time, you're enjoying the taste long after you popped it in your mouth - and after that, unless you have the sweetest of tooths, you're totally done.

 They only call it Turkish Delight in Turkey, though.
-If you're taking our 2021 tour through the Greek islands you'll find (as I did during my time there) that powder-dusted cubes of Delight appear at the end of a good meal, along with Greek coffee and squares of baklava dripping with oil and honey - and the name isn't what you expect.
+If you're taking a tour through the Greek islands you'll find (as I did during my time there) that powder-dusted cubes of Delight appear at the end of a good meal, along with Greek coffee and squares of baklava dripping with oil and honey - and the name isn't what you expect.

 "Is this Turkish Delight?"
 I said innocently, not having yet learned how far up Greek eyebrows can go when their Mediterranean neighbour is mentioned.